yooper/your-rapport/README.md

 🔍 Searchable Text Extraction
 Uses advanced algorithms to extract text from screenshots, making every captured conversation searchable by keyword, username, or phrase.

+📗 Quick Scan
+Will show how many of your keywords in and selectors are contained on the web page within the Extension Pin.
+Making it easy to determine if the current page has any pertinent information

+📚 Discovery Plugins
+Are small json scripts that allow you to link your selectors to specific websites for enrichment.
+Example, if you find a phone number and have installed the Discovery Plugin from the Package Management screen, you will now be able to streamline searching against several of the data brokers.

 💬 Platform-Agnostic
 Works across social media platforms, messaging apps (via web interfaces), forums, and more.